dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/websockets/index.md

 this.socket.on('error', (error) => { console.log(error); });
 ```

 Great!
-Now test it out,  load up http://localhost:8080 and you should be connecting and devtools console should be showing those connection logs.
+Now test it out,  load up http://localhost:8080 and you should be connecting and devtools console should be showing "socket.io connected".

 ### Notes Listener